skullsminer/SkullsMinerLite/README.md

           - NiceHash as a 4% fee - Set PricePenaltyFactor to 0.96 (1-0.04)
           - You feel like a pool is exaggerating his estimations by 10% - Set PricePenaltyFactor to 0.9

-   BrainPlus - ahashpoolplus / zergpoolplus / zpoolplus / blockmastersplus / miningdutchplus / nlpoolplus / prohashingplus
+   DeepDataAnalysisPlus - ahashpoolplus / zergpoolplus / zpoolplus / blockmastersplus / miningdutchplus / nlpoolplus / prohashingplus

       Uses calculations based on 24hractual and currentestimate ahashpool prices to get more realistic estimate.
       Includes some trust index based on past 1hr currentestimate variation from 24hr.